-Designs and Plans
+Designs and plans

 This is exactly the place where a green home is started, in the design phase.
 Now is the time to put your creativity and ecological convictions into play.

-The main principles of an ecological house.
+The main principles of green building:

 Energy efficiency, insulation and orientation.